QuestPDF/QuestPDF-Documentation/docs/api-reference/show-once.md

 # Show once

 - This container changes the default rendering behaviour.
-- Its child, once fully rendered, is not going to be present on next pages.
+- Its child, once fully rendered, does not appear on subsequent pages.
-- Useful when creating tables.
-In such a case, the table structure should be visible on each page but the content inside the cell should not be repeated.
+- This is useful when creating tables.
+In this case, the table *structure* is visible on each page but the *content* inside the cell is not repeated.

 ```csharp
 .ShowOnce()